 Top cards for under-18s

-Prepaid cards & bank accounts for kids
+Prepaid cards & bank accounts for children & teens

-If you have kids under the age of 18 then a card could be a great alternative to cash to teach them how to spend wisely.
+If you have children under the age of 18 then a card could be a great alternative to cash to teach them how to spend wisely.
 There are two main alternatives – prepaid cards or debit cards that come with children's bank accounts.
 This guide takes you through the advantages and disadvantages of each to help you choose.

 Why should I get a card for my child?